DebugSteven/ghc-compiler-errors/PITCHME.md

 <span style="font-size: 0.5em;">Drawing by [Lee Baillie](https://twitter.com/_lbaillie)</span>

 Note:
-However the trade off for that confidence we get with strong and static types is a picky, rule oriented compiler.
-You’re going to spend a little more time upfront trying to figure out how to fix compiler errors.
-This, in my opinion, is significantly better than spending your time trying to fix type errors after they're discovered at runtime.
-I like to think of GHC as a referee.
-They will tell you where the error occurred, what rule you broke & what was expected by the compiler.
+What if we had a puzzle referee, someone that told us our puzzle pieces aren’t fitting together?
+It isn’t always obvious looking at a program without compiling or running it that the code will or will not compile just fine.
+Haskell won’t let you mash functions and types that don’t go together because it is strongly and statically typed.
+We have greater confidence about what we will get out of functions because the GHC referee enforces the rules for putting together our program.
+So you will have to spend a little more time upfront to figure out how to fix the compiler errors, but, in my opinion, this is significantly better than spending your time fixing type errors after they’re discovered at runtime.
+GHC will tell you where the error occurred, what rule you broke & what was expected by the compiler.
 This is super helpful.
 You can read that error & then fix your code to adhere to the rules!
+So let’s celebrate getting compiler errors.
+They’re saving us time from debugging errors later on!

 ---

 #### Oh, The Kinds of Errors You'll See

 - Parse Errors |
+- Definition Errors |
 - Type Errors |

 Note:
+Now that we've talked about how to feel better about seeing error messages let's talk about the kinds of errors that we will encounter while we try to get our program working.
 Parse errors are when we have broken a formatting rule or some convention enforced by the compiler.
+Once we fix all of those we will get definition errors.
+Definition errors are when we are calling that function that isn't defined by us in our scope or the function hasn't been imported from another module.
+Once we fit all our definition errors we'll get type errors.
 Type errors are when we told the compiler we would do something via our types and we haven't followed through in our function.
+After you fix all those errors you'll get your program to run!
 Let's take a look at parse errors first.

 ---